FrancoRamirezz/BudBuddy/README.md

 - AWS or GCP for cloud hosting or host on Azure
 - Prisma for database ORM, or an alternative if preferred

-# Language Model (LLM)
-OpenAI can be used for the chatbot.
-The chatbot will be used to help the customers

 # Stripe docs:
 https://github.com/stripe/stripe-python